talgolde1/long-strangle-public-repo/README.md

 ## Long Strangle Strategy

-The primary trading strategy implemented by this algorithm is the long strangle strategy.
+The primary trading strategy implemented by this algorithm is the long-strangle strategy.
 When certain conditions are met, the algorithm creates a long strangle position.
 Here are the key aspects of this strategy:

 - **Long Strangle Position**: A long strangle involves purchasing both a call and a put option with the same expiration date but different strike prices.
 - **Volatility Profits**: This strategy aims to profit from significant price movements in the underlying asset.
 It doesn't depend on the market's direction but relies on volatility.